rca(1) General Commands Manual rca(1)

 result is its right-hand operand -- the left-hand operand is

-when executed, it discards the second-to-top stack element,
+available in RPN: when executed, it discards the second-to-top

 If an error occurs during evaluation of an infix expression,